bhelenbr/make_cv/README.md

 The first time you run make\_cv it will find unclassified entries in your .bib file and ask you to classify them.
 This will also happen if you add an entry from some other search source and it is not classified.
 This modifies the keywords in the .bib file.
 The categories determine in what sections that item will appear in the c.v.
 If there is something appearing in the wrong section, use Bibdesk or Jabref to put the entry in the correct category.
 (A drag and drop operation in BibDesk.
 See Appendix F for Jabref instructions).
 One of the categories is ignore, which should be chosen if you want to keep the entry in the .bib file but you don’t want it to appear in the c.v.

-If you add \-g true, it will use Google Scholar to find any entries that have appeared in the last year and ask you if you want to add them.
+If you add \-g, it will use Google Scholar to find any entries that have appeared in the last year and ask you if you want to add them.
 Everything in google scholar has an id, so it keeps track of these in the .bib file and will never ask you to add an entry twice.
 It also uses these id tags when it updates the number of citations an entry has.
 It will use bibtexautocomplete to add doi information to the new entries.
 The doi’s appear as hyperlinks in the c.v. so people can click on an entry in your c.v. and be taken to the corresponding web location for that item.

 If you add \-m true, it uses the files “undergraduate research data.xlsx”, “thesis data.xlsx” and “current student data.xlsx” to find the first initial and last names of all of your student advisees.
 It then adds a marker after those names in the .bib file.
 The two markers are \\us for undergraduate student and \\gs for graduate student.
 The actual symbol that these commands create is defined in the `cv_header.tex` file.
 Currently, make\_cv is configured to mark these authors in perpetuity, meaning that if you have a student who was an undergraduate advisee that became a graduate advisee, then you published with them 10 years later, that author will still receive both an undergraduate and a graduate advisee student marker.
 There is a way to set a time limit for when this terminates, but I haven’t exposed that functionality yet.